 In other words: Most top athletes, who absolutely do make their craft look easy, have spent hours and hours training, recovering, training, setting goals for themselves and then setting new goals after smashing previous ones— illustrating that making it look easy is really the result of a lot of hard work.

-Massage Therapy Journal recently sat down with Michael Phelps, the most decorated swimmer in Olympic history and Opening Session Keynote Speaker for AMTA’s 2020 National Convention to be held August 27–29 in Phoenix, Arizona, to talk about his swimming career, the role massage therapy played in his training and recovery, as well as how he continues to take care of himself.
+Massage Therapy Journal sat down with Michael Phelps, the most decorated swimmer in Olympic history and Opening Session Keynote Speaker for AMTA’s 2022 National Convention to be held August 25–27 in Cleveland, Ohio, to talk about his swimming career, the role massage therapy played in his training and recovery, as well as how he continues to take care of himself.